Makeup

 LIP LINER

 Lip liner is a holy-grail item that can definitely be used to your advantage.
-It creates an outer stencil for you to paint that lip color on and prevents any sort of bleeding or feathering, so your lip color stays where its supposed to—on your lips.
+It creates an outer stencil for you to paint that lip color on and prevents any sort of bleeding or feathering, so your lip color stays where it’s supposed to—on your lips.
 We personally love the way the NARS Precision Lip Liner, the Pat McGrath Permagel Ultra Lip Pencil, and the Bite Beauty Lip Pencil hold up.

 Bonus tip: Grab a color that’s slightly darker than your lipstick to make your lips appear a little larger.